aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 **By default, in-memory local caching is disabled**, since we don't know how much memory you consume per invocation compared to the maximum configured in your Lambda function.

-!!! note "This in-memory cache is local to each Lambda execution environment"
+???+ note "Note: This in-memory cache is local to each Lambda execution environment"
     This means it will be effective in cases where your function's concurrency is low in comparison to the number of "retry" invocations with the same payload, because cache might be empty.

 You can enable in-memory caching with the **`use_local_cache`** parameter: